Divyapuja/dockerNodeJSscheduler/README.md

 # divya-11202018
-The goal of this interview coding task is to create a NodeJS application that runs a process every Monday at 7AM EST which retrieves the following data from GitHub for the public node repository (https://github.com/nodejs/node).
+The goal of this project is to create a NodeJS application that runs a process every Monday at 7AM EST which retrieves the following data from GitHub for the public node repository (https://github.com/nodejs/node).

 1. Number of open issues
 2. Number of branches